Florida

 Key Takeaways

-- Florida ranks 2nd nationwide for residential solar with 251,000 homes already using solar power to reduce electricity costs.
+- Florida ranks 2nd nationally for residential solar installations with over 251,000 homes already powered by solar energy.

 Solar Cost in Florida

-Our Florida solar cost calculator uses real installation data from thousands of homes across Miami, Tampa, Orlando, Jacksonville, and other Florida cities.
-Get personalized pricing based on actual local installations, not estimates.
+Our solar cost calculator uses real installation data from thousands of Florida homes in Miami, Tampa, Orlando, Jacksonville, and beyond.
+Get personalized pricing based on actual local projects, not estimates.

 System